toolleeo/cli-apps/README.md

 * [ain](https://github.com/jonaslu/ain) - An HTTP API client for the terminal.
 * [http-tanker](https://github.com/PierreKieffer/http-tanker) - Terminal application used for API testing; easily create, manage and execute http requests from the terminal.
 * [Hugo](https://gohugo.io/) - The world’s fastest framework for building websites.
+* [iola](https://github.com/pvarentsov/iola) - A command-line socket client with REST API.
+It helps to work with socket servers using your favorite REST client.
 * [linkchecker](https://github.com/linkchecker/linkchecker) - Check links in web documents or full websites.
 * [lychee](https://github.com/lycheeverse/lychee) - Fast, async, resource-friendly link checker written in Rust.
 * [Metalsmith](http://www.metalsmith.io/) - An extremely simple static site generator; all functionalities are provided by plugins that can be combined and chained; written and extendable in Javascript.